PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

-# Step 02 – Segment Routing MPLS Enablement
+# Step 02 - Segment-Routing MPLS

 This step activates Segment Routing over MPLS (SR-MPLS) on all core network devices within AS 65001.
 SR-MPLS provides the foundation for traffic engineering by enabling prefix-based forwarding with globally significant labels and supporting explicit path control through segment lists.